CleverCloud/documentation/content/doc/addons/elastic/_index.md

 When creating an Elasticsearch add-on, a single node is setup.
 By default we apply `cc_singlenode_template` that forces the amount of data replication to zero.
 This index template is only available for data streams.

-If you use a tool that requires native Elasticsearch index or add a new one through the API, a custom template is needed.
+If you use a tool that requires native Elasticsearch index or that adds a new one through the API, a custom template is needed.
 It can be created either using Kibana or the Elasticsearch API.
 For the latter, you can use a cURL request such as:

 ```sh
 curl 'https://${ELASTIC_SEARCH_HOST}/_index_template/test/' -u ${ELASTIC_SEARCH_USER} -H 'Content-Type: application/json' -X PUT -d'